 Pros and cons of hydroelectric power plant

-Explore the pros and cons of hydroelectric power on our website.
+Explore the pros and cons of hydropower in this article.
 Understand its benefits and drawbacks to make informed energy choices for a sustainable future.

-The pros and cons of hydropower plants are described below:
+The pros and cons of hydropower plants :

 - The operating cost of a hydropower plant is much lower than a thermal power plant.